saffre-rumma/www/stories/jobs/thesis.rst

 .. title: Write your thesis about Lino

-We provide mentorships for students who plan to write a thesis related to Lino.
-The candidates should be applying for an academic degree or professional qualification in one of the following fields:
+We provide mentorship and financial support for students who plan to write a thesis related to Lino.
+Candidates should be students applying for an academic degree or professional qualification in one of the following fields:

 - Industrial engineering (Industrieingenieur / Ingénieur industriel)
 - Business administration (Betriebswirtschaft / Gestion d'entreprise)